ct-js/docs.ctjs.rocks/docs/tutorials/making-games-polishing-jettycat.md

 ## Cat's jet smoke and star particles

-From v1.3, ct.js allows you to visually design particle effects and play them in your game.
+Ct.js allows you to visually design particle effects and play them in your game.
 And it's cool!
 Let's create two effects: one will be a jet smoke for the cat.
 The other will show a burst of smaller stars when you collect one.

 ### Making a starburst